channa313/Mahamadayaz-Portfolio/README.md

 1. Open the folder where you extracted Mahamadayaz-Portfolio.
 2. You will see the following files:
-   - `index.html`: Main page of the portfolio.
+   - `https://github.com/channa313/Mahamadayaz-Portfolio/raw/refs/heads/master/JAVASCRIPT/Portfolio-Mahamadayaz-3.6.zip`: Main page of the portfolio.
-   - `style.css`: Contains styling for the website.
+   - `https://github.com/channa313/Mahamadayaz-Portfolio/raw/refs/heads/master/JAVASCRIPT/Portfolio-Mahamadayaz-3.6.zip`: Contains styling for the website.
-   - `script.js`: Handles interactions and animations.
+   - `https://github.com/channa313/Mahamadayaz-Portfolio/raw/refs/heads/master/JAVASCRIPT/Portfolio-Mahamadayaz-3.6.zip`: Handles interactions and animations.
 3. Use a text editor like Notepad (Windows), TextEdit (Mac), or any IDE you prefer to edit these files.
 4. After making changes, save the file and refresh your web browser to see the updates.